Skip to content

 Chinese People's Political Consultative Conference (CPPCC)

 Note: The CPPCC is not an independent institution.
 Scholars of Chinese politics characterise it as a "flower vase" — decorative rather than functional — and describe its members as operating under "bounded articulation": they can raise proposals within preset CPC limits but cannot challenge the structure of CPC authority.
 Membership is pre-approved by the United Front Work Department.
-Under Xi Jinping the space for genuine advisory input has contracted further.
 It is included here not as a functioning accountability mechanism, but as a documented case of where managed consultation fails the good-faith test — and as context for understanding China's own democratic theory.

 The Chinese People's Political Consultative Conference (中国人民政治协商会议) was established in 1949.
 Its National Committee comprises approximately 3,000 members drawn from the CPC, the eight officially recognised "democratic parties," mass organisations, ethnic minority representatives, and unaffiliated delegates from sectors including science, education, culture, and business.